 Switzerland is a dreamland for globetrotters, a haven for spending vacations.
 What if you experience a similar heavenly feeling in a small Himalayan village in India?
-Doesn’t it instil a feeling of pride and ecstasy?
+Doesn’t it instill a feeling of pride and ecstasy?
 Harsil, an offbeat tourist spot in Uttarakhand, stands in comparison to the beautiful country in Europe.
 Truly can be named as the Mini Switzerland of India.

 Harsil is present at a very prominent location in the state, on the path towards the holy Hindu pilgrimage site, Gangotri.
 The river Bhagirathi flows past the village, magnifying the eccentric beauty of the little hamlet.
-Travellers visiting the famous Chitkul pass often cross past the quaint village.
+Travelers visiting the famous Chitkul pass often cross past the quaint village.
 It is encircled by the mighty Himalayan mountain peaks, portraying a stunning aura of its own.

-Locals belief that once the two rivers Jalandhari and Bhagirathi had a conflict on their importance and were raging in anger.
-The gods were worried on them being turbulent and destroy the adjacent lands.
+Locals believe that once the two rivers Jalandhari and Bhagirathi had a conflict on their importance and were raging in anger.
+The gods were worried about them being turbulent and destroy the adjacent lands.
 They seek help from Lord Vishnu.
 He transformed himself into a huge stone and controlled the anger of the two rivers.
 The stone came to be known as Hari-Shila.
 Hari is the other name of Lord Vishnu and Shila is stone.
 From then onwards the village, located near the rivers, earned its name as Harsil.

 The Enigmatic Charm